Jet Pilot (film): Plot

-A Soviet defector lands a jet fighter aircraft on an American airstrip.
-The base commander, Air Force Colonel Jim Shannon (John Wayne), is surprised to find that the pilot is an attractive woman, Lieutenant Anna Marladovna (Janet Leigh).
-When she asks for asylum, but refuses to disclose any military information, Shannon is assigned to seduce her.
-They fall in love.
-Worried about the possibility of Anna's deportation, Jim marries her without permission.
+A U.S.S.R.
+Air Force jet lands on a U.S. Air Force air base in Alaska.
+The Air Force base commander, Colonel Jim Shannon is surprised to see that the pilot is a woman, Lieutenant Anna Marladovna, who asks for asylum, but refuses to disclose military information.
+Col. Shannon is assigned to seduce her to persuade her to talk, but falls in love with her in the process.
+Worried about the possibility of Anna's deportation, he marries her without permission.

-When they return from their unauthorized honeymoon, Major General Black (Jay C. Flippen) takes Jim aside and informs him that his new wife is a spy, sent to relay information back to the USSR.
-The Americans decide to play along, and escalate the situation.
+When they return from their unauthorized honeymoon, Major General Black takes Jim aside and informs him that they have discovered that his new wife is a spy, sent to relay information back to the USSR.
+The Americans decide to play along, but to turn the situation to their advantage.

-Shannon goes home to tell Anna that she is to be imprisoned for years, then deported when she is finally released.
+Jim goes home to tell Anna that she is to be imprisoned for years, and then deported when she is finally released.
 To save her, they hatch an escape plan, steal an aircraft, and fly to Soviet airspace.
-Their arrival is not shown, but Anna is criticized for allowing Shannon to crash the more advanced American aircraft when Russian fighters closed in, rather than fighting back.
-She says that she considered shooting him, then decided that he would be more valuable for his knowledge than the plane would have been.
+Their arrival is not shown, but Anna is criticized for having allowed Shannon to crash the more advanced American aircraft when Russian fighters closed in, rather than fighting back.
+She says that she considered shooting him, but decided that he would be more valuable for his knowledge than the plane would have been.

-While they are there, Shannon discovers that Anna is pregnant.
-Shannon is then assigned to help test new aircraft, a pretext for drugging him and pumping him for information about American aircraft.
+While they are there, Jim discovers that Anna is pregnant.
+He is then assigned to help test new aircraft, but it is a pretext for drugging him and pumping him for information about American aircraft.
 He learns much about Soviet capabilities from the questions he is asked, while only giving up outdated information in return.
-When Anna discovers this, she initially plans to turn him in, but as she learns he is to be drugged into permanent insensibility, she lets her personal feelings override her sense of duty.
-Finding herself under suspicion, she disposes of the agent sent to keep an eye on her, steals an aircraft, and escapes back to the West with Shannon.
+When Anna discovers this, and that he is secretly making notes, she pistol whips him about the head.
+She initially plans to turn him in, but she then learns he is to be exchanged for Soviet prisoners held by the US after being drugged to destroy his memory, which would include those of her.
+She disposes of the agent sent to keep an eye on her, and steals an aircraft, and the two of them escape back to the US.